Neckar-Code-Collective/Design-Docs/Components.md

 It holds the information about the player, their stats and holds their weapons.
 Due to its complexity, it should probably be broken down in a logical and a visual part.

+# Mage Component

+The Mage component holds all the logic of the mage.

+its job is to keep track of mana (incrementing etc.) and to hold the information for spawnable mobs (e.g. which mobs the mage can spawn)

+Its should provide a clean interface to access mana and modify its data.
 ## Movement Component
 The MovementComponent is responsible for using the input the players provides and using it on the local player object.